Homeschooling activities - we will post different activities for you to complete whilst at home

 We have a series of questions to guide through the rocks, landforms and sites of geological heritage in your area.
 You could create a piece of art to show the geology of your area, we would like to see your pictures, 3-D models, poems, songs, videos etc.

-Watch our video explaining how to use the map viewer on either twitter or facebook.
+Watch our video explaining how to use the map viewer here on twitter.

 Open up Geological Survey Ireland's map viewer and choose an area you would like to explore (don't forget that our map viewer is eircode compliant!).
 We advise you to turn off each layer after having completed each task.